-When I was a kid, I had this deep obsession with wanting to get a roller coaster video game.
-The object of my affection was Ultimate Ride, which looked incredible and extensive for its time.
-The demo took a full day to download on my dial-up connection, but in spite of my fervency, my old desktop computer didn’t meet the system requirements.
+At age 12, I had this deep obsession with wanting to get a roller coaster video game.
+The object of my affection was Ultimate Ride because of a glowing write-up in some computer magazine that made it look incredible and extensive for its time.
+There was no theme park administration involved, just building roller coasters, which was perfect for me.
+The demo took a full day to download on my dial-up connection, but in spite of my enthusiasm, my old desktop computer didn’t meet the system requirements.

 Haunted houses never get a fair rap.
 They might be cheesy and schlocky, but you’re getting what you pay for.
 Sometimes you just want cheap scares and creepy decorations.

 So thank goodness that Don’t Go Alone doesn’t put up any pretensions.
 It takes place in a haunted house, and you fight ghosts.
 Doors burst open and scary things crawl out.
-There’s a fairly fun RPG here, even without the corny spookiness, and it does justice to the roadside attractions and B-movies that inspired it.
-Don’t Go Alone » Read more
+There’s a fairly fun RPG here, even without the corny spookiness, and it does justice to the roadside attractions and B-movies that inspired it. » Read more about Don’t Go Alone

 The 90s reboot of Frogger kicks ass.
 I swear to god.
 This game is great.
 As great as Frogger can be, anyway.
 It’s like someone took the original and injected it with shark hormones.

 Hyperbole aside, the Frogger remake (occasionally subtitled Frogger 3D or Frogger: He’s Back!) is easily the best in the series.
-It expands upon the original in clever, interesting ways without betraying its roots or stretching the formula to absurd lengths.
-Frogger 3D: He’s Back! » Read more
+It expands upon the original in clever, interesting ways without betraying its roots or stretching the formula to absurd lengths. » Read more about Frogger: He’s Back!

 You might’ve noticed the lack of activity in the past half-year.
 I do this in my spare time, and there hasn’t been as much of that lately.